aegispqc/aegis/README.md

 # AEGIS
 AEGIS is a brand-new, experimental quantum-resistant cryptocurrency that conceptualizes the decentralization of the Bitcoin white paper, integrates a variety of digital signature algorithms based on modern cryptography and post-quantum cryptography, and improves the efficiency of various algorithmic applications.

+**The aegisPQC code is complete, please feel free to maintain and fork it.**

 ## What is AEGIS Core?
 AEGIS Core is programmed to decide which blockchain contains valid transactions with multiple post-quantum signature algorithms.